Al-Awhad Ayyub

-Al-Malik al-Awhad Najm ad-Din Ayyub ibn al-Adil Abu Bakr ibn Najm ad-Din Ayyub (died 1210) was the third Ayyubid emir (prince) of the Diyarbakir emirate, centered in Mayyafariqin, between 1200-1210 CE.
+Al-Malik al-Awhad Najm ad-Din Ayyub ibn al-Adil Abu Bakr ibn Najm ad-Din Ayyub (died 1210) was the third Ayyubid emir (prince) of the Diyar Bakr emirate, centered in Mayyafariqin, between 1200 and 1210 CE.
 He was the fourth eldest son of Sultan al-Adil I of Egypt (r.
 1200–1218).

 Emir of Mayyafariqin

 Following the ousting of al-Afdal from Damascus, al-Adil divided much of the reunited Ayyubid empire among his sons.
 The empire's northernmost possessions, centered on Mayyafariqin, were allotted to al-Awhad.
 Al-Afdal and al-Adil later concluded an agreement whereby al-Awhad would transfer control of Mayyafariqin to al-Afdal.
 However, al-Awhad declined to give up part of his principality and al-Adil refused to intervene.
 It is likely that al-Adil himself ordered al-Awhad to refuse the transfer due to Mayyafariqin's strategic importance as a border area fortress.
 Consequently, al-Afdal joined forces with brother az-Zahir Ghazi of Aleppo who disputed al-Adil's rule.
 In an attempt to gain the support of Izz al-Din Usama, the Ayyubid emir of Ajloun, the brothers' approach backfired when Izz al-Din informed al-Adil of their conspiracy.
 A short-lived armed struggle between the two Ayyubid factions in Syria followed.